-It’s the season of fun and good will.
-If you have PTSD the reality is often different.
+Christmas is the season of fun and good will, but having PTSD at Christmas means the reality is often very different.
 The Christmas countdown can be one of the worst times of the year.
-The reasons for this are many.
-An expectation of the perfect day, having to shop in packed malls, thoughts of entertaining; all these things can lead to feelings of being out of control.
+The reasons for this are many: an expectation of the perfect day, having to shop in packed malls, thoughts of entertaining… all these things can lead to feelings of being out of control.
 This is especially true when there is already constant overthinking going on in your brain.
 Christmas often feels too much.
 For those with hyperarousal, the run up to Christmas usually increases trauma triggers.
 A rise in triggers is associated with more frequent acts of self-harm and increased suicidal thoughts.
 This is very frightening.

-For those with PTSD the Christmas season can and does ramp up perceptions of powerlessness.
+For those with PTSD at Christmas, the season can and does ramp up perceptions of powerlessness.
 This may lead to increased numbing and depersonalisation.
-At worst it can feel as if the Amygdala can’t and won’t take any more.
+At worst, it can feel as if the Amygdala can’t and won’t take any more.
 In these moments, you may feel like fighting, running like hell or freezing.
 Sometimes, it’s all of these things together.

 It’s also common for those with PTSD to increase their alcohol or substance use as triggers rise.
-This not only hurts the person with PTSD.
-It causes unintentional pain to loved ones.
-It is crucial that you put some control into Christmas to prevent feelings of helplessness spiralling out of control.
+This not only hurts the person with PTSD, it causes unintentional pain to loved ones.
+It is crucial that you put some control into Christmas to prevent feelings of helplessness escalating.

 If you do attend and feel the need to leave early, do just that.
 The people that matter will understand.
 Disregard the views of others.